Naan Mahaan Alla (2010 film): Production

-Development

-After his first feature film Vennila Kabadi Kuzhu, released in February 2009, became a success, receiving much critical acclaim as well, director Suseenthiran started to work on the script for his next film.
-Initially planning to do one titled Azhagarsamiyin Kuthirai, which failed to commence due to financial problems, he decided to first direct a film featuring a known lead actor, before coming back to that film.
+After his first feature film Vennila Kabadi Kuzhu, released in February 2009, became a success and received critical acclaim, director Suseenthiran started working on the script for his next film.
+Initially planning to do one titled Azhagarsamiyin Kuthirai, which failed to commence due to financial problems, he decided to first direct a film featuring a known lead actor before returning to that film.
 He was ready with the script by August 2009, revealing details about the project.
-While his previous work was based on sporting incidents in a rural background, this one was said to be a "total city subject", shot entirely in Chennai.
-An action film, it would deal about problems in city life, according to Suseenthiran.
-On 19 August 2009, it was announced that the film was titled Naan Mahaan Alla and would be produced by K. E. Gnanavelraja under the banner of Studio Green, who earlier had produced Sillunu Oru Kadhal.
-It was reportedly based on a real-life incident that happened to one of the relatives of Suseenthiran.
+While his previous work was based on sporting incidents in a rural background, this one was said to be a "total city subject" set entirely in Chennai, and would deal about problems in city life.
+On 19 August 2009, it was announced that the film was titled Naan Mahaan Alla and would be produced by K. E. Gnanavel Raja under the banner of Studio Green.
+It was based on a real-life incident that happened to one of the relatives of Suseenthiran.
 He scripted the film for five months.

-Casting

-While Vennila Kabadi Kuzhu starred mostly newcomers, Suseenthiran chose Karthi for the lead role in this film as he felt Karthi has an "innocence in his face" that was needed for this role and that he could "convey charm, innocence and being jolly at the same time".
+Vishnu Vishal, who acted in Vennila Kabadi Kuzhu, was the initial choice for the lead role.
+While Vennila Kabadi Kuzhu starred mostly newcomers, Suseenthiran chose Karthi for the lead role in this film as he felt the latter has an "innocence in his face" that was needed for this role and that he could "convey charm, innocence and being jolly at the same time".
 He chose Kajal Aggarwal as the lead actress after seeing her performances in the Telugu films Chandamama and Magadheera.
 He felt that her "cute expressions" were what he needed for that character.

-Soori, who played a comedic role in Vennila Kabadi Kuzhu was again included, while Jayaprakash, who played several supporting roles and rose to fame with his performance in Pasanga was chosen to play Karthi's father.
-As in his previous film, Suseenthiran introduced several new artists, such as five boys who played the villains with one of them being Vinod who played the younger character of Suriya in Nandhaa.
+Soori, who played a comedic role in Vennila Kabadi Kuzhu was again included, while Jayaprakash, who played several supporting roles and rose to fame with his performance in Pasanga, was chosen to play Karthi's father.
+As in his previous film, Suseenthiran introduced several new artists, such as five boys who played the villains.
+One of them, Vinoth Kishan, played the younger character of Suriya in Nandhaa.
 According to the director, he found three of them "loitering on a popular road in the city", whilst cinematographer Vijay Milton's assistant Ramachandran Durairaj and cinematographer Aruldoss debuted and played pivotal roles.

-Filming

-Filming began, after ten days of rehearsals, on 4 September 2009 and was held in cities as Chennai, Hyderabad and Visakhapatnam.
-In mid-September, reported locations included East Coast Road (ECR) near Chennai and later in the environs of the highways near Poonamallee in Chennai.
+Filming began, after 10 days of rehearsals, on 4 September 2009 and was held in cities as Chennai, Hyderabad and Visakhapatnam.
+As of mid-September, filming was happening at East Coast Road, Chennai.